Philosophy at Work

 Philosophy has a reputation problem among practitioners.
 It sounds like something you study, not something you use.
 Abstract.
 Detached.
 The kind of thing that lives in books and lecture halls, not in product roadmaps.

-I've found the opposite to be true.
-The hardest questions I face in product work — what's worth building, who gets to decide, why this feature and not another — are the same questions philosophers have been wrestling with for two and a half thousand years.
+We've found the opposite to be true.
+The hardest questions we face in product work — what's worth building, who gets to decide, why this feature and not another — are the same questions philosophers have been wrestling with for two and a half thousand years.
 They used different words.
 The questions are the same.

 In order